 The definition of default is aligned with the Basel regulatory default definition, with a rebuttable presumption that the default occurs no later than 90 days past-due.

 The definition of default is used consistently for assessing the increase in credit risk and measuring expected credit losses.

-Doubtful credit-impaired financial assets
+Credit-impaired or doubtful financial assets

 Definition